The Ocean (band): Heliocentric and Anthropocentric

+Pelagial

 They announced that their first live DVD would be filmed on 29 January 2011 in Berlin at the Museum für Musikinstrumente and will only contain tracks from their album Precambrian.
 On 3 August 2011, The Ocean announced via its Facebook page that Robin Staps had been working on new material for an upcoming album.
 They stated that recording would get under way in early 2012 and hinted at the possibility of releasing another double album.
 In a September 2012 article on the website MetalSucks, Robin stated that the new album was due for an April or May release in 2013 and would have very few if any vocals, but elaborated that Loïc remains the vocalist of the group despite the change in style.

 The band released Pelagial on 29 April 2013 in the United States.
-The CD version contained two discs - one has the songs with vocals, the other is purely instrumental.
+The CD version contained two discs – one has the songs with vocals, the other is purely instrumental.
 On 20 October 2013, the band announced the departure of guitarist Jonathan Nido and drummer Luc Hess.
-It was later announced that Paul Seidel of the band War From A Harlots Mouth would replace Hess after the current tour.
+It was later announced that Paul Seidel of the band War from a Harlots Mouth would replace Hess after the current tour.
 Additionally, on 8 December it was announced via the band's Facebook page that Australian Damian Murdoch would be the band's new guitarist.

+Phanerozoic

 On 14 February 2018, a photo was posted on the Instagram account of the band, depicting a recording studio.
 Three days later, another picture reached the surface stating that the "phanerozoic" recordings are in progress at the Sundlaugin studios in Iceland.
 22 August 2018, the band announced on their Instagram, that the new album will be split in two.
 Phanerozoic I: Palaeozoic was released on 2 November 2018 while Phanerozoic II was expected to be released in 2019, but was postponed to 2020.
 These albums will respectively be the band's seventh and eighth studio albums, and are the conceptual successors to the album Precambrian.
 In November 2019 the band was quoted to be "wrapping up recording and will begin mixing at Fascination Street Studios in December".
 They announced that the album name would Phanerozoic II: Mesozoic & Cenozoic, which started speculations that it might be a double album.
 These rumors proved false, and Phanerozoic II: Mesozoic & Cenozoic was released 25 September 2020.

-On 21 September 2020, the fossil ophiacantha oceani was named in honor of the band.
+On 21 September 2020, the fossil Ophiacantha oceani was named in honor of the band.